 The optimization was also done for each site individually to estimate the spatial variability in σ .
 The results presented in Fig. 7 show that a clear minimum in the RMSE ${\sigma}$ can be found at every site.
-Figure 7 (right) shows that the optimal σ at BJ{Jan-transect} values are located between 0.22 and 0.54 cm, while 0.31 is found for all 5 sites.
+Figure 7 (right) shows that the optimal σ at JB{Jan-transect} values are located between 0.22 and 0.54 cm, while 0.31 is found for all five sites.
 The variability can be explained by the variation of the gravel size that affects the surface roughness.
-For BJ{Feb}, the observed spatial variability is more significant with variations ranging between 0.195 and 1.987 cm with an optimized σ = 0.411 cm for all 4 sites (Fig. 7 left).
+For JB{Feb}, the observed spatial variability is more significant with variations ranging between 0.195 cm and 1.987 cm with an optimized $\sigma = 0.411$ cm for all four sites (Fig. 7 left).
 However, one should be careful in interpreting these results as the optimization could also compensate for uncertainties in the permittivity of frozen ground.
-Nevertheless, this does not affect our main goal, which is to estimate the variability in snow-covered $T{\rm B}$ introduced by the soil in the model.
+Nevertheless, because the minimal and maximal values of optimized σ are taken, this does not affect our main goal, which is to estimate the variability in snow-covered T_B introduced by the soil in the model.
+Furthermore, as mentioned in Sect.
+2.2.3, the permittivity used in this study were retrieved at the same site as this study.